rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ### Switching to a Different Helm Chart Repository

 After installing Rancher, if you want to change which Helm chart repository to install Rancher from, you will need to follow these steps.

+>**Note:** Because the rancher-alpha repository contains only preview builds, switching from the rancher-alpha repository to rancher-stable or rancher-latest for upgrades is not supported.

 1. List the current Helm chart repositories.